-Remember that listening and hearing are not the same thing.
+Remember that listening and hearing are not the same things.
 Listening involves our hearts.
 Open yours, hear what she says, look at her while she speaks, paraphrase even, and reassure.
 Listening is the real key to a happy marriage, for that matter, to every relationship

 3. Agree to disagree

 Being good together does not mean that couples agree on every little thing.
 Most of the couples we interviewed actually had varying attitudes, opinions, and belief systems; and even held opposing views on major areas in some cases.
 All couples should have some level of disagreement somewhere.
-Successful, loving couples respected the point of view of one another, and even had a sense of humor over their points of contention.
+Successful, loving couples respected the point of view of one another and even had a sense of humor over their points of contention.
 Recognize that of two opposite views, one of them does not have to be “right”.

 4. Communicate – know your partner’s ‘Love Language’

 There are several books out there on the Languages of Love.
 This was developed of the concept in psychology that each individual has his or her own unique way in which they communicate love.
 By knowing your partner’s preferences and hobbies, metaphors can be used in communication that relate to something the person understands well.

 Observe the physical way in which your partner shows love.
 This could be, washing your car, or picking up the kids.
 From her, it could be keeping the toiletries stocked and ironing his shirts.
 For others, its words, letters, and affection.
 Figure out your partner’s love language so you will always know how to speak to him or her.
 Love languages are often talked about but couples don’t heed as much attention to this than what they should.
 Understanding love language is the secret to a happy relationship.

 A major relationship killer, lack of acceptance is a trait more commonly attributed to women, who are known for their nagging.
 Remember, we married our spouse for who he was then, and who he is now.
 Even if we wanted to change him now, we can’t.